pedrommaiaa/find/README.md

 # Jet

-A (mini) highly performant in-memory key-value data store.
+A tiny in-memory key-value data store inspired by Redis.